Dreaming of mushrooms: knowledge that grows in the dark

 Ask yourself: “What in my life currently seems larger than the ordinary — where do I feel touched by something beyond the everyday?”

 Astrological note: Huge mushroom is an image of Neptune or Pluto in aspect to the natal Sun or Ascendant.
-Pisces and Scorpio during periods of mystical experience often see this dream.
+Pisces and Scorpios during periods of mystical experience often see this dream.
 If Neptune is currently in conjunction with the natal Sun — ego boundaries are thinning.
 This can be frightening and beautiful simultaneously.

-When a dream shows mycelium, your Creator speaks through it — the part that knows how to see systems.
+When a dream shows mycelium, your Creator speaks through it: the part that knows how to see systems.
 The Creator looks at the mycelium and understands: “Everything is connected.
 These are not separate mushrooms.
 This is one organism.
 Connections matter more than they seem.”
 This is an image of systemic thinking, of intuition as a network.

 Ask yourself: “What invisible connections are working in my life right now — what connects what seems separate?”